 If you don’t know which audience to choose, start from variants shown on the Ideas tab.

-To better understand how the audience targetings function, look at how Google sees your account.
+To better understand how audience targeting features behave, look at how Google sees your account.

 - Keywords.
 This outdated form of targeting has been replaced by Custom intent audiences targeting.

 - Topics (or Themes).
-This one has a broad reach; however, don’t use it by itself -overlap it with others.
+This one has a broad reach, though it may not be accurate.
+Don’t use it by itself - overlap it with other targeting features.

 - Placements.
 This one offers more precise targeting than Topics.
 It is beneficial for targeting your ads to specific YouTube channels.
 If you get decent results from ads, reach out to the owner of that channel for product placement or collaboration.

 This option can automatically increase the reach of an ad group.
-But don’t rush to switch on this option and use it only after you’ve achieved decent results with that ad group.
+But don’t rush to switch it on –use it only after you’ve achieved decent results with that ad group.